How to Apply Double VLOOKUP in Excel (4 Quick Ways)

 range_lookup: [optional] TRUE = approximate match i.e. if an exact match is not found, the function will return the closest match.
 FALSE = exact match.

-4 Methods to Apply Double VLOOKUP
+How to Apply Double VLOOKUP in Excel: 4 Methods

 1. Apply Simply Two VLOOKUP (Nested VLOOKUP)

 Often we use two VLOOKUP functions separately in Excel, But, if we use them simultaneously, the result is faster and saves time.
-For example, we have a dataset containing tables of patients’ records of a hospital.
+For example, we have a dataset containing tables of patients’ records at a hospital.
 Now, by applying our first VLOOKUP we will look for the Serial No of any patient to find the ID of that patient.
 Subsequently, we will apply another VLOOKUP to find the Patient’s Name through the ID we have received from the first VLOOKUP.
 So, let’s get through the steps.

 Steps: